US removes 5 groups from terror blacklist, retains al-Qaida

 “These actions are intended to reflect the United States’ resolve to comply with legal requirements to review and revoke FTO designations when the facts compel such action,” the State Department said.
 “These revocations do not seek to overlook or excuse the terrorist acts each of these groups previously engaged in or the harm the organizations caused its victims, but rather recognize the success Egypt, Israel, Japan, and Spain have had in defusing the threat of terrorism by these groups.”

-The AP reported on Sunday that the r emovals would be coming this week, based on notifications sent to Congress on May 13.
+The AP reported on Sunday that the removals would be coming this week, based on notifications sent to Congress on May 13.

 Removing the groups from the list has the immediate effect of rescinding a range of sanctions that the designations had entailed.
 Those include asset freezes and travel bans as well as a prohibition on any Americans providing the groups or their members with any material support.
 In the past the material support provision has been broadly defined to encompass money or in-kind assistance, in some cases even medical care.